 In today’s market, it’s smart to arrange financing before visiting a dealership.
-This gives you time to explore your financing options and see what rates you qualify for before you enter the dealership.
-It also ensures that you don’t commit to a car you can’t afford.
+Working out financing ahead of going to the dealership gives you time to explore your options and see what rates you qualify for before you talk to a salesperson.
+It also ensures that you don’t commit to a car you can’t afford or take dealer financing when you could get a better deal elsewhere.

 Benefits of arranging financing in advance